aavshr/shell/README.md

 * Proper checking for all invalid commands
 * No escaping and quoting
 * No error redirection
+* Only 'cd' and 'help' as builtin commands

 I intend to improve this shell to add more features, and gradually remove limitations in the future.